Quantum-enhanced absorption spectroscopy with bright squeezed frequency combs

 By virtue of using a homodyne detector with a strong LO, the noise is dominated by the losses associated with the finite transmission of the sample.
-For high transmissions $\eta_{\pm n\Omega}$, the first term in \cref{eq:spectral_power_var} dominates.
-By transferring the squeezing from the carrier frequency to the sidebands through phase modulation, this dominant noise component can be dramatically reduced.
-In this high transmission limit, the quantum advantage scales exponentially with the squeezing factor, that is $\Delta \mathcal{S}_{\text{SQL}} / \Delta \mathcal{S} \gtrsim e^{2s}$ where the standard quantum limit $\Delta \mathcal{S}_{\text{SQL}}$ is obtained by setting $s=0$.
-For a squeezing level of 13 dB ($s \approx 1.5$) measured at 1550 nm~\cite{Schonbeck2018Jan}, this translates to a precision enhancement by a factor of 20.
+For low gas absorption $\eta_{\pm n \Omega} \lessapprox 1$, the first term in \cref{eq:spectral_power_var} dominates.
+The quantum advantage scales exponentially with the squeezing factor, that is $\Delta \mathcal{S}_{\text{SQL}} / \Delta \mathcal{S} \gtrsim e^{2s}$ where the standard quantum limit $\Delta \mathcal{S}_{\text{SQL}}$ is obtained by setting $s=0$.
+For a squeezing level of 13 dB ($s \approx 1.5$) measured at \SI{1550}{\nm}~\cite{Schonbeck2018Jan}, this translates to a precision enhancement by a factor of 20.

-As an example, we consider probing Acetelyne's $\ch{C2H2}$ $\nu_1 + \nu_3$ rotational–vibrational band around 1530 nm.
+As an example, we consider probing acetelyne's $\ch{C2H2}$ $\nu_1 + \nu_3$ rotational–vibrational band around \SI{1530}{\nm}.
 Acetylene is highly combustible and has industrial applications in welding and cutting.
 In \cref{fig:transmission_comb_amplitudes} (a), we plot the transmission profile of the $P9$ line for a path length $L = \SI{1}{\cm}$ and a partial pressure of 1$\permille$ at a total pressure of 1 atm using data from the HITRAN database~\cite{Rothman2013Nov}.
-The frequencies sampled by the central 33 teeth of a comb with a modulation frequency $\Omega = \SI{500}{\MHz}$ are also shown.
+The frequencies sampled by the central 17 teeth of a comb with a modulation frequency $\Omega = \SI{1}{\GHz}$ are also shown.

 The Bessel function dependence on the modulation depth allows one to make the signal at certain sidebands more prominent by varying $M$.
-This is illustrated in \cref{fig:transmission_comb_amplitudes} (b) and (c) for two different modulation depths $M=2$ and $M=10$ where we see that in general the strongest teeth extend roughly from $-M$ to $M$.
-Note that at higher modulation depths (e.g. $M=10$), some of the lower order teeth have a reduced amplitude.
+This is illustrated in \cref{fig:transmission_comb_amplitudes} (b) and (c) for two different modulation depths $M=2$ and $M=5$ where we see that, in general, the strongest teeth extend roughly from $-M$ to $M$.
+This is a reflection of the Bessel function's dependence on $M$ known as Carson’s rule~\cite{Carson1922Feb}.
+Note that at higher modulation depths (e.g. $M=5$), some of the lower-order teeth have a reduced amplitude.
 In practice, by repeating the experiment at different values of $M$, one can obtain a higher SNR across the transmission profile.
+Additionally, the comb teeth density can be tuned by adjusting the modulation frequency $\Omega$.